All Episodes

 And then we're bringing them to various prisons where we're trying to find out what they know about future attacks are.

-And the the definition of torture today is anything that causes any stress to these people who, were they roaming free, would be joining bands of marauding terrorists trying to kill us.
+And the definition of torture today is anything that causes any stress to these people who, were they roaming free, would be joining bands of marauding terrorists trying to kill us.

-So you know, we're allowing certain people to tie our hands in a whole number of ways.
+So, you know, we're allowing certain people to tie our hands in a whole number of ways.

 Perhaps the answer is don't capture any of them, just wipe them out.